skijit/notes/programming/git.md

 	```

-- Other TODOS:
+**NEXT STEPS**
-	- Merging / Merge tools
+	- **TODO: document Merging / Merge tools**
-	- Branching with git-flow
+	- **TODO: more documentation of Branching with git-flow**
-	- Better examples with the .gitignore
+	- **TODO: Better examples with the .gitignore.
+Do you check it in with your repo?
+See the github repo of various .gitignore files**
-    - Stage vs Clean
+    - **TODO: Stage vs Clean and how to manage that**
+      **TODO: add note about configuring msysgit - using long file names**
+      **TODO: add notes about staging deleted files: http://stackoverflow.com/questions/12373733/staging-deleted-files  **
+      **TODO: can you have one repo pointing at multiple remotes?  eg one on azure, one on gh? and what if you're using multiple accounts for them?**
+    - **TODO**: add this tip about moving files: first, copy to the new location, then execute this on the old file ```git rm -f filename``` which removes it from git and the filesystem, finally git add the new file.
+It should usually figure out that it's the same file, just moved.
+To prove it, execute a ```git status```.